This is a foreign exchange guide to the United Kingdom, British pound sterling currency news plus GBP transfers and travel tips.

 - Sending money to the United Kingdom - save on British pound sterling bank transfers to the United Kingdom

-- British pound sterling exchange rates - latest info & charts.
+- British pound sterling exchange rates - latest & historic exchange rates.

 British pound sterling (GBP) general currency information